 Nutritional and other services may be reimbursed in part by insurance, but we are not directly contracted with insurers for these services.

-Our psychotherapists are preferred providers only with Anthem Blue Cross, Aetna, California Integrated Health, HMC Healthworks, and Anthem Medi-Cal.
+Our psychotherapists are preferred providers only with: Anthem Blue Cross, Aetna, California Integrated Health, HMC Healthworks, Kaiser, and Anthem Medi-Cal.
 Dr. Muhlheim is also contracted with Lyra Health.

 You should also be aware that sometimes insurance companies subcontract out their behavioral health contracts, so please verify that your behavioral health benefits are with Blue Cross or Aetna and not some third party.
 Even if you hold an insurance card from one of the companies above, you should call to make sure that company actually administers your behavioral health benefits and check to see what your plan covers.
 If your behavioral health benefits are subcontracted out to another company then our psychotherapy services will likely be considered out-of-network.